The Grant County Sheriff’s Office deputy arrested for attempted rape is facing three felony charges.

 A Sept.
 27 grand jury indictment filed in Grant County Circuit Court accuses Tyler A. Smith, 33, of John Day of first-degree attempted rape, a class B felony, and attempted first-degree sex abuse and fourth-degree assault, class C felonies — all constituting domestic violence.

-The indictment accuses Smith of attempting to engage in sexual intercourse with his spouse — who had initiated divorce proceedings against him — on Aug.
-31 “by forcible compulsion” and while knowing she was pregnant.
+The indictment accuses Smith of attempting to engage in sexual intercourse with his spouse — who has initiated divorce proceedings against him — on Aug.
+31, 2018, “by forcible compulsion” and while knowing she was pregnant.

 The indictment also accuses Smith of causing physical injury to his spouse.